gabrielsoltz/metahub/README.md

 You can create a CSV custom report from your findings, adding MetaChecks and MetaTags as part of them.
 Use `--output-modes csv`

-You can customize the MetaChecks and MetaTags to use as columns headers using the options `--output-meta-tags-columns` and `--output-meta-checks-columns` as a list of columns.
-If the MetaChecks or MetaTags you specified as columns doesn't exist for the affected resource, they will be empty.
+> You can customize which MetaChecks and MetaTags to use as column headers using the options `--output-meta-tags-columns` and `--output-meta-checks-columns` as a list of columns.
+If the MetaChecks or MetaTags you specified as columns don't exist for the affected resource, they will be empty.
 You need to be running MetaHub with the options `--meta-checks` or `--meta-tags` to be able to fill those columns.
-If you don't specify columns, all MetaChecks and all MetaTags that appear in your outputs will be used as columns (if they are enable `--meta-checks --meta-tags`)
+If you don't specify columns, all MetaChecks and all MetaTags that appear in your outputs will be used as columns (if they are enabled `--meta-checks --meta-tags`)

-For example you can generate 2 csv outputs one for full and one for inventory with MetaTags and MetaChecks enabled adding columns `is_encrypted` from MetaChecks and `Name` and `Owner` from MetaTags:
+For example, you can generate two csv outputs, one for full and one for inventory, with MetaTags and MetaChecks enabled, adding columns `is_encrypted` from MetaChecks and `Name` and `Owner` from MetaTags:

 `./metahub --outputs full inventory --meta-tags --output-meta-tags-columns Name Owner --meta-checks --output-meta-checks-columns is_encrypted --output-modes csv`